 Variation data tables and miscellaneous requirements

-The previous subclause identified X and Y coordinates of glyph outline points as data items requiring adjustment for different variation instances.
-Many other data items in a font may also require similar adjustment, including the following:
+The previous subclause identified X and Y coordinates of glyph outline points as data items that can be adjusted for different variation instances.
+Many other data items in a font can also be adjusted, including the following:

 Font-wide metric values in the ‘OS/2’, ‘hhea’, vhea’ or ‘post’ tables.